Surf-NeRF: Surface Regularised Neural Radiance Fields: Related Work

 \section{Related Work}

-\textbf{Neural Scene Representations:} Neural field approaches~\cite{Tewari2022NeuRendSTAR, chen2023factor} to scene representation produce continuous and often high visual fidelity depictions which are able to be queried anywhere within the training set, balancing visual and geometric fidelity.
-In this work, we seek to improve the geometry of a NeRF whilst maintaining visual fidelity.
+\textbf{Neural Scene Representations:} Implicit neural field approaches~\cite{irshad2024neuralfieldsroboticssurvey} produce continuous and high visual fidelity scene representations.
+These can be queried anywhere within the training set, balancing visual and geometric fidelity.
+In this work, we improve the geometry of a NeRF and maintain visual fidelity, reducing reliance on introduced geometry to meet scene appearance.

 NeRFs~\cite{mildenhall2020nerf} leverage the efficiency of ray-based construction similar to light fields with a volumetric scene representation of points which emit light.
-Subsequent works have improved the fidelity of representation~\cite{barron2021mipnerf,barron2022mipnerf360,Barron_2023_ICCV}, recovery of a static scene~\cite{sabour2023robustnerf, tancik2022block, martin2021nerf} and its performance around view-dependent phenomena such as reflections~\cite{verbin2022ref, guo2022nerfren}.
-However, relying on a purely volumetric rendering approach still allows the network to imagine geometries to explain view-dependent phenomena, particularly in cases where regions of the scene are underconstrained~\cite{rebain2022lolnerf, kim2022infonerf, niemeyer2022regnerf} or where light does not follow the physical model of a straight ray through the scene~\cite{bemana2022eikonal}.
-Additional regularisation terms have been shown to dramatically improve the quality of rendering in these cases~\cite{niemeyer2022regnerf, kim2022infonerf}.
-Improving the accuracy of normals in the scene also significantly helps learning around complex appearance~\cite{ma2023specnerf, verbin2022ref}.
-More recent works~\cite{verbin2024nerf} have shown that ray-tracing multiple reflection rays can improve the representation of reflections, albeit having extremely high computation cost.
-In this work we use properties of surface light fields to reduce the reliance of NeRFs on additional geometries.
-This approach explains complex visual phenomena entirely through view-dependent appearance, whilst maintaining the formulation of a single-pass volumetric rendering approach and its quality.
-We achieve this using a surface light field model and local characteristics of geometry and appearance of the scene.
+Subsequent works improved the fidelity of representation~\cite{barron2021mipnerf,barron2022mip,Barron_2023_ICCV}, recovery of a static scene~\cite{sabour2023robustnerf, tancik2022block, martin2021nerf} and performance around view-dependent phenomena such as reflections~\cite{verbin2022ref, guo2022nerfren}.
+However, relying on a purely volumetric rendering approach allows the network to imagine geometries to explain view-dependent phenomena, particularly in cases where regions of the scene are underconstrained~\cite{rebain2022lolnerf, kim2022infonerf, niemeyer2022regnerf} or where light does not follow the physical model of a straight ray through the scene~\cite{bemana2022eikonal}.
+Additional regularisation terms can dramatically improve the quality of rendering in these cases~\cite{niemeyer2022regnerf, kim2022infonerf}, e.g. improving the accuracy of normals significantly helps representation of complex appearances~\cite{ma2023specnerf, verbin2022ref}.

+More recent works~\cite{verbin2024nerf} have shown that ray-tracing multiple reflection rays can improve representation reflective scene element, albeit with extremely high computation cost.
+In this work we use properties of surface light fields to reduce the reliance of NeRFs on additional geometries, maintaining a single-pass volumetric rendering approach.